(214) 390-7947 (Overseas Callers)

 It can be intimidating to visit Kenya and spend time volunteering without any guidance or supervision.
 Fortunately, our local staff and in-country coordinator are always ready to help you.
 Our in-country coordinator will be responsible for guiding you throughout your time abroad.

-Can I change my project if I do not like the one I have initially chosen?
+Can I change my project if I do not like the one I initially chose?

 Can I work on more than one volunteer program in Kenya at a time?